ajgon/opsworks_ruby/docs/attributes.md

       defaults to the latest version provided by the Passenger APT PPA.
 Set this to a non-nil value to lock your Passenger installation at a specific version.

+- `app['appserver']['after_deploy']`
+    - **Default:** `stop-start`
+    - **Supported values:** `stop-start`, `restart`, `clean-restart`
+    - Tell the appserver how to restart following a deployment.
+A `stop-start` will instruct the appserver to stop and then start immediately.
+This is can cause requests from the webserver to be dropped since it closes the socket.
+      A `restart` sends a signal to the appserver instructing it to restart while maintaining the open socket.
+      Requests will hang while the app boots, but will not be lost.
+A `clean-restart` will perform a `stop-start` if the `Gemfile` has changed or a `restart` otherwise.
+The behavior of each of these approaches varies between appservers.
+      See their documentation for more details.

 #### unicorn

 - [`app['appserver']['backlog']`](https://unicorn.bogomips.org/Unicorn/Configurator.html#method-i-listen)